siddharth6164/Frontend-ONLY/React.md

 Redux is a state management library used to manage and share global application state.

 #### Redux life cycle
-1. Dispatch an Action
+1. Dispatch an Action -> Dispatch sends an action to the Redux store.
-2. Action creators
+2. Action creators -> An Action describes what happened.
-3. Reducers
+3. Reducers -> A Reducer determines how the state should change based on the action.
-4. Store
+4. Store -> The Store holds the application's global state.
 5. UI/components

 [⬆ Back to Top](#React-Interview)